torproject/onionbalance/docs/use-cases.rst

 Onionbalance Use Cases
 ==========================

-There a many ways to use OnionBalance to increase the scalability, reliability and security of your onion service.
+There a many ways to use Onionbalance to increase the scalability, reliability and security of your onion service.
 The following are some examples of what is possible.